SCENE-CE/mirador-annotation-editor/README.md

 Please acknowledge that any modification you make must be distributed under a compatible licence and cannot be closed source.

-If you need to integrate this code base in closed source pieces of software, please contact us so we can discuss dual licencing.
+If you need to integrate this code base in closed source pieces of software, please contact us, so we can discuss dual licencing.

 #### Property